 A dedicated GPU does not share any resources with the system.
 Although this reduces the overall toll on the RAM and CPU, additional power is required to run modern medium to high-end GPUs.

-The APUs reduce the overall cost of the system, since you do not have to spend on a dedicated graphics card.
+The APUs reduce the overall cost of the system since you do not have to spend on a dedicated graphics card.
 At the same time, they offer respectable graphics processing for very light gaming (particularly for online titles).

-To compare the two, we can check out the benchmarks, and performance to cost ratio of both!
+To compare the two, we can check out the benchmarks and performance-to-cost ratio of both!

 What is an APU?